boxdice/graphql-demo/README.md

 # GraphQL Sync Demo

 A simple demo showing how to sync data using the Box and Dice GraphQL API.
 No libraries, no ORMs, no extras - just a barebones example focused on syncing.
 It does not handle errors, include tests, or do rate limiting.

-In your project you should consider using SDL (Schema Definition Language) and a code-first or schema-first approach, depending on your preference.
+In your own project you should consider using SDL (Schema Definition Language) and a code-first or schema-first approach, depending on your preference.

-Once the syncing is complete, you can open the `data.db` file in your
-favorite SQLite browser/editor to explore the downloaded data.
+Once the syncing is complete, you can open the `data.db` file in your  favorite SQLite browser/editor to explore the downloaded data.

 ## Setup